- HOME >

 Q.What is different between reagent blank and test sample blank?

-A.Reagent blank means a well is only added EIA buffer and the purpose is confirming whether the measuring value is influenced by lack of washing process.
+A.Reagent blank means a well is only added EIA buffer and the purpose is confirming whether the Test sample value is influenced by lack of washing process or other operations.
 Test sample blank means a well is added EIA buffer and HRP antibody and the purpose is to calculate the background.

 Q.How many samples can be measured by this kit?